equalitie/ouinet/doc/ouinet-network-whitepaper.md

 In such cases, the clients holding these cache entries will have to send and periodically repeat announcements to the distributed hash table for dozens, if not hundreds, of separate resources.
 This maintenance traffic required to participate in the distributed hash table can be a nontrivial drain on resources.
 What is more, this usage of the distributed hash table is unnecessarily inefficient, for the distributed hash table will store very nearly identical lists of ouinet clients for each of those dozens or hundreds of resources.

 To avoid this inefficiency, the user application making use of the ouinet client library can instruct the client library to combine the registrations in the distributed hash table for all these related cache entries into a single registration.
-To do so, the user application would specify a *resource group* for this collection of resources; if such a resource group is specified, the ouinet client will not send an announcement to the distributed hash table for each stored cache entry in the resource group, but will instead send a single announcement to the distributed hash table location consisting of the SHA1 hash of the resource group description.
+To do so, the user application would specify a *resource group* for this collection of resources; if such a resource group is specified, the ouinet client will not send an announcement to the distributed hash table for each stored cache entry in the resource group, but will instead send a single announcement to the distributed hash table location consisting of a hash of the resource group description.
 Clients wishing to access resources in this resource group would need to configure the same resource group on their devices, and send a request for connectivity information to the distributed hash table addressed to the hash of the resource group instead.
 As an example, a web browser application using the ouinet client library might configure a resource group for each web page, containing the web page itself as well as all resources referenced from that web page.

+If registrations for a group of cache entries are announced to the distributed hash table using a resource group, announcements and client requests for those resources are addressed to a location in the distributed hash table that is based on the resource group, rather than on the URI of the individual resources.
+This location is computed as the SHA1 hash of the string `ed25519:<public-key>/v<protocol-version>/uri/<resource-group>`, where `<public-key>` is the public key of the injector server used to sign the cache entries, encoded using lower-case unpadded base32; `<protocol-version>` is the version of the ouinet protocol; and `<resource-group>` is the resource group bytestring specified by the application.

 The ouinet client can only fetch resources collected into a resource group if clients storing cache entries in the resource group can be relied on to store cache entries for *all* resources in the resource group, the majority of the time.
 If a substantial number of clients store only a limited subset of the resources collected in the resource group, a client trying to fetch such a resource stands a good chance of accidentally connecting to a client that does store some cache entry in the resource group, but not the entry the client is interested in.
 Therefore, the ouinet client does not attempt to identify resource groups automatically, and instead relies on a user application to configure resource groups, if applicable.